jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

                          provided take is not already prepared.

-                         NOTE: if using MIDIUtils in a defer() script, you will want to either call this once per defer cycle to ensure that the MIDIUtils internal state is synced with the take state.
+                         NOTE: if using MIDIUtils in a defer() script, you will want to call this once per defer cycle to ensure that the MIDIUtils internal state is synced with the take state.

                          The optional 'enforceargs' argument can be used to disable API argument